SebastianOpriel/mds-wiki/Home.md

 ## Access to the Mobility Data Space

-After the contract signing with the Mobility Data Space you can get an access to the MDS in four simple steps (estimated time for the test implementation is one hour). <br>
+After the contract signing with the Mobility Data Space you can get an access to the MDS in five simple steps (estimated time for the test implementation is one hour). <br>

 ### First Step (Software installation).
 Download and install the connector.
 We recommend to use the [Dataspace Connector](https://github.com/International-Data-Spaces-Association/DataspaceConnector), but you also can use other connectors which are compatible with the DSC. <br>